igadmg/heap/Readme.md

 A generic implementation of min and max heaps in Go with an interface suitable for use as a priority queue.

-* Use with types that satisfy `constraints.Compatable`, or define a `Cmp` method for your type.
+* Use with types that satisfy `constraints.Comparable`, or define a `Cmp` method for your type.
 * Choose min or max heap property via a type parameter.
 * Extensive tests (including fuzz tests).